 - It may also result in the spread of diseases like malaria.

 Moreover, a report by the Global Humanitarian Forum stated that around 3 lakh people are already dying each year from the effects of climate change.
-Overall, as climate change impacts are not just environmental but also social, it is necessary to take some actions to improve the situation for a balanced lifestyle.
+As climate change impacts not just the environment but also society, it is necessary to take some actions to improve the situation and promote a balanced lifestyle.

 So, what are you doing to protect the environment?
 If you’re serious about undertaking a positive change, you can make it your profession.
 There are so many jobs in environmental justice that can help you contribute.

-If you are interested in doing a job in agriculture, science, or other earth-focused sectors, there are many career options.
+Many career options exist for a job in agriculture, science, or other earth-focused sectors.
 We suggest that you create a job alert to monitor these opportunities if you are truly committed to the advocacy of the environment.

-Also, sectors such as biology, engineering, energy, and environmental science are growing rapidly, increasing the demand for people with data, science, and technology backgrounds.
+Also, biology, engineering, energy, and environmental science sectors are growing rapidly, increasing the demand for people with data, science, and technology backgrounds.

 😇 Find Jobs that Make a Difference